IBM/spark-s3-shuffle/README.md

   **Note**: This option creates additional overhead if active.
 Suggested configuration: `false`.

 - `spark.shuffle.s3.minimumReadSize`: The minimum size used for reading from the remote storage (default: `1024`).
-- `spark.shuffle.s3.bufferSensitivity`: The sensitivity when adapting the buffer size to the RTT (default: `10`).
+- `spark.shuffle.s3.bufferSensitivity`: The sensitivity when adapting the buffer size (default: `100`).

 ### Debug configuration options